 Playing with Plays' version of Oliver Twist- A must for any homeschool Co-op!

-Playing with Plays is one of the best ideas I have seen for introducing children and youth to Shakespeare and other well know playwrights.
+Playing with Plays is one of the best ideas I have seen for introducing children and youth to Shakespeare and other well known playwrights.
 Most students are not interested in learning about Shakspeare, let alone reading one of his plays!
 This will change if you take part in Playing with Plays!

 Playing with Plays started with Brendan P. Kelso, known to many kids as Professor Peculiar.
 Kelso came to writing modified Shakespeare scripts when he was taking time off from work to be at home with his son.
 “It just grew from there”.

-Playing with Plays is one of the best ideas I have seen for introducing children and youth to Shakespeare!
 These melodramatic plays are 15- 20 minutes long and each book includes scripts for three group sizes for 8-22+ actors.
 Although these are very short interpretations of the actual plays, there are actual lines from the scripts.